 Despite being a small village, Brookfield has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

-The population of Brookfield is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.22% of adults in Brookfield have a bachelor's degree or even advanced degree.
+The citizens of Brookfield are very well educated compared to the average community in the nation: 34.82% of adults in Brookfield have a bachelor's degree or even advanced degree.

+Brookfield is a very ethnically-diverse village.
 The people who call Brookfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookfield residents report their race to be White, followed by Black or African-American.
 Brookfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.50% of the village’s residents.
+People of Hispanic or Latino origin account for 18.51% of the village’s residents.
 Important ancestries of people in Brookfield include Irish, Italian, Polish, and Czech.

 The most common language spoken in Brookfield is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.